 In April 2023, we entered into a full commercial license agreement with STMicroelectronics, or ST, that authorizes ST to manufacture and distribute MST-enabled products to its customers.
 This agreement provides for payment of license fees payable upon reaching milestones consistent with our standard business model.
 Under an integration license agreement that we entered into with ST in 2018, we granted them an integration license pursuant to which they performed extensive evaluation of our MST technology.
 The April 2023 license agreement is based around two major milestones, namely the grant of a manufacturing license upon installation of MST in ST's fab and qualification of an MST-enabled process.
-After process qualification is completed, ST will have the right to commercial distribute MST-enabled products and, assuming ST brings such products to market, we will receive royalties on all MST-enabled products manufactured for commercial purposes.
+After process qualification is completed, ST will have the right to commercially distribute MST-enabled products and, assuming ST brings such products to market, we will receive royalties on all MST-enabled products manufactured for commercial purposes.
 This license agreement with ST is our first grant of commercial manufacturing and distribution rights and, assuming the successful installation of MST and related process qualification, would result in our first revenue from commercial use of MST-enabled products.
 In the fourth quarter of 2023, we completed the first major milestone under the ST license agreement by delivering our MST film recipe and ST accepting the film, resulting in our recognizing license revenue associated with that milestone.
 At that time, ST became our second customer to enter into Phase Four.
-We expect that ST will now proceed to completing process qualification with MST which would result in additional license fees for the distribution license upon completion of qualification and proceed to commercial sale of MST-enabled products.
+We expect that ST will now proceed to completing process qualification with MST which would result in additional license fees for the distribution license upon completion of qualification, at which time ST would commence paying royalties on MST-enabled products they sell.
+There can be no assurance, however, that ST will complete their qualification and proceed to commercial sale of MST-enabled products.

 In January 2021, we entered into a JDA with a leading semiconductor provider for integration of our MST technology into their manufacturing process.
 Under this JDA, we granted our customer a paid manufacturing license pursuant to which the customer installed the recipe for our MST film into a tool in their fab and was authorized to fabricate semiconductor wafers incorporating MST for internal use, resulting in this customer entering Phase Four.
 This JDA also included development milestones that we achieved in February 2022, resulting in additional revenue to us.
 Although this JDA does not confer commercial distribution rights, we believe that successful achievement of the JDA milestones is a significant step toward commercialization, as it should facilitate progress toward integrating MST into one or more of our customer's multiple production lines and thus provide opportunities for additional license revenues and potential royalty streams.
 In April 2022, we entered into a JDA with a major semiconductor foundry which contains technical targets which, if achieved, should result in paid licenses and engineering services revenue.
-Although this JDA does not confer commercial distribution rights, we believe that achieve sould be a significant step toward commercial distribution rights, we believe that achieve that achieve into a JDA with a major semiconductor foundry which contains technical targets which, if achieved, should result in paid licenses and engineering services revenue.
 Although this JDA does not confer commercial distribution rights, we believe that achievement of the JDA's technical objectives would be a significant step toward commercialization.